sportstensor/sportstensor/README.md

 ---
 ## Introduction

-Welcome to SportsTensor, a cutting-edge platform designed to transform sports analytics through the decentralized capabilities of the Bittensor network.
+Welcome to Sportstensor, a cutting-edge platform designed to transform sports analytics through the decentralized capabilities of the Bittensor network.
 Our platform tackles the challenges of data overload, complex data analysis, and limited access to actionable sports insights by leveraging competitive machine learning and AI to deliver real-time and highly accurate sports analytics to teams, leagues, and sports enthusiasts.

 ## Key Features

 - 💾 **Data-Driven Insights**: Provides actionable insights and predictions based on historical and real-time data for strategic planning and performance analysis.
-- ⛓️ **Decentralized and Reliable**: Utilizes the decentralized Bittensor network, enhancing the accuracy and reliability of data through community-verified contributions.
+- ⛓️ **Decentralized and Reliable**: Utilizes the decentralized Bit network, enhancing the accuracy and reliability of data through community-verified contributions.
-- 💰 **Incentivized Data Collection**: Miners are rewarded to develop high-performance predictive models on our Bittensor-based subnet.
+- 💰 **Incentivized Data Collection**: Miners are rewarded to develop high-performance predictive models on our Bit-based subnet.
 - 🔌 **Easy Access and Integration**: Offers convenient access via mobile and web platforms, with APIs for easy integration into existing systems.
 - 🏗️ **Scalable Solution**: Designed to seamlessly scale up and accommodate growing data needs without disrupting user experience.